pra-kri/old_pra-kri.github.io/README.md

 I need to learn more about all the topics I find interesting - otherwise what can I talk about?<br>
 I need to be able to filter through ideas to get to the essential principles at their core - otherwise, do I really understand the subject?
 <br> <br>
-And this site is my attempt at working towards all of that.
+This site is my attempt at working towards all of that.
 <br>

 # Interests